Lesson 19: Music from Around the World

 Eastern Europe — D natural minor

-A Russian-style folk melody using D, E, F, G, A. Plaintive, modal, the falling fourths characteristic of Slavic folk.
+A Russian-style folk melody spanning the D natural minor scale.
+Plaintive, modal, with the falling phrase-ends characteristic of Slavic folk.

 Now play these